 15.4.
-In the event of liability claims due to negligent damage to test samples, the Institute's liability shall be limited to a maximum of 2.000,- Euro, should a case of liability of the Institute occur (see above).
+In the event of liability claims due to negligent damage to test samples, the Institute's liability shall be limited to the amount of a maximum of 2,000 euros should a liability case arise on the part of the Institute (see above).

 16.2.
 In this case, the Client undertakes to ensure that all contents, packaging and labelling comply with the applicable laws.

 16.3.
 The client is also obliged, if necessary, to obtain prescribed declarations from the persons concerned for the use of the test products in question.

 16.4.
 The client also bears the following responsibility:

 • All necessary chemical, medical, pharmaceutical and other required tests, examinations and analyses of the test product have been carried out;